pallavi0902/ISQA8086/Background Research/README.md

 suggests gathering of local plant material, because they are best for carrying out restoration, which can be an easy task for LLNF as it has 104 acre of local landscape in its possession which is dedicated to plants and animals.
-It is to be noted, according to Miller et al. 2011, that Information on the dates of budbreak, germination, flowering and/or seed set, and on flower abundance have proven essential to guarantee that using locally adapted seed sources preserves adequate phenological cycles and to ensure the reproductive success of introduced species.
+It is to be noted, according to _Miller et al. 2011_, that Information on the dates of budbreak, germination, flowering and/or seed set, and on flower abundance have proven essential to guarantee that using locally adapted seed sources preserves adequate phenological cycles and to ensure the reproductive success of introduced species.
-Furthermore, according to Hagen et al. 2012, leaf, flower and fruit phenologies link plants to herbivores, pollinators, frugivores, and seed dispersers, studying plant phenology involves taking into account resource availability and interaction networks, encompassing ecosystem and landscape complexity.
-One of the instances given by Garcia et al. 2014, phenology can provide restorationists with a method that selects plant species based on the timing of fruiting.
+Furthermore, according to _Hagen et al. 2012_, leaf, flower and fruit phenologies link plants to herbivores, pollinators, frugivores, and seed dispersers, studying plant phenology involves taking into account resource availability and interaction networks, encompassing ecosystem and landscape complexity.
+One of the instances given by _Garcia et al. 2014_, phenology can provide restorationists with a method that selects plant species based on the timing of fruiting.
 This method will help them to attract potential seed dispersers and provide fruits all year long.
 These kind of methods can really help Linda Loring Nature Foundation to increase efficiency